raechelo/Thriller-Tracker/README.md

-# Thriller Tracker
+# Thriller Tracker 🔪

 Thriller Tracker is an app geared towards Horror movie fans who'd like to view movies of that genre and more information about them.
-Initially, as you can tell by the wireframes, we intended to simply do recently popular movies but after some deliberation, chose to focus on horror because we thought it would be a killer theme.
+Initially, as you can tell by the wireframes, we intended to simply do recently popular movies but after some deliberation, chose to focus on horror because we thought it would be a *killer* theme.

 ## Install/Setup
 In order to install and run this app, follow these simple directions: